 But that's not how God wrote history, is it?
-God's way of grace and mercy was so totally different from how we would have written it.
-Instead of those God-sized combat boots, God gave us baby booties - the soft, halting gentle padding of a baby's foot upon this fragile earth.
+While God's version of the arrival of the Messiah was less than people imagined, it was way more than we could have dreamed, a way of grace and mercy that was so totally different from how we would have written it.
+Instead of those divine-sized combat boots, God gave us baby booties - the soft, halting gentle padding of a baby's foot upon this fragile earth.
 In a quiet, all-too-ordinary event shared by every one of us, God brought salvation to the earth through the birth of a baby.
 An unremarkable birth in so many ways, and yet so remarkable in its significance, in its meaning, that we in far-off lands and thousands of years later still celebrate that birth.
 Instead of a calamitous, earth-shaking and thunderous arrival, the Messiah appeared in a most natural way, in a tiny village in the middle of nowhere to an unremarkable couple.
 That arrival was so natural, so normal that it could have been missed, except for a few subtle little signals of God's involvement, signals so subtle that both Matthew and Luke go to considerable lengths to explain, to tell us the how and the why of God's involvement in this earth-changing event.

 The beginning point for Matthew, and for us, is that this event was the arrival of the Messiah.
-However, he feels a need to answer three somewhat difficult questions about this birth, the first being, "Who's Your Daddy?" or in more theological terms, "How can Jesus be the son of David?"
+However, he feels a need to answer three somewhat difficult questions about this birth, the first being, "How can the divine Jesus be the son of David?"
 The answer Matthew gives is straightforward enough, in that Joseph was betrothed to Mary at the time of her conceiving, and at the time of the birth the two were married, making him the legal father of Jesus.
 In our day and age we need to be reminded that Joseph and Mary being betrothed meant something quite different from what we understand as being engaged.
 Betrothal in their day was a legal commitment that could only be ended with a divorce, which was indeed what Joseph was considering when we hear him thinking about "dismissing her quietly".

-The second question that Matthew addresses is the issue of "how can this unusual birth be claimed as God's doing?"
-Unusual?
+The second question that Matthew addresses is, "how can the human son of David also be the divine Son of God?" or to put it a different way, "how can this unusual birth be claimed as God's doing?"
+Unusual birth?
 Well, ordinary enough in the actual birth itself, but certainly unusual in the nature of how it came about.
 Matthew asserts rather matter-of-fact that the conception was "from the Holy Spirit" - which in and of itself would cause most of us at the very least to raise an eyebrow.
 "Hon, I'm pregnant", paired with "but we haven't had sex" would be enough to put just about any relationship, betrothal or not, into some distress.
 But Joseph was a righteous man, we are told, wanting to do the right thing, and so there was no instant dissolution.
-In the time that followed, God revealed to Joseph through an angel in a dream what it was all about, and that he should hang in there, which of course he did.
+And then in the time that followed, God revealed to Joseph through an angel in a dream what it was all about, and that he should hang in there, which of course he did.
 What happened to Joseph once he had fulfilled his role in providing the linkage and lineage with David is lost to history - we simply don't know, as he quickly fades from the picture while the story shifts to the baby growing from son of David into Son of God.